Prometheus Monitoring Mixins

 For more information about mixins, see:

-- Prometheus Monitoring Mixins Design Doc.
-A cached pdf is included in monitoring mixins documentation repository.
+- Prometheus Monitoring Mixins design doc (cached pdf) is included in monitoring mixins documentation repository.

 - For more motivation, see “The RED Method: How to instrument your services” talk from CloudNativeCon Austin 2018.
 The KLUMPs system demo’d became the basis for the kubernetes-mixin.